Fluid model of a black hole-string transition: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:HP}, we briefly review the Horowitz-Polchinski model.
 In Sec.~\ref{sec:Fluid}, we show that winding strings approximately behave as a perfect fluid.
 In Sec.~\ref{sec:Geometry}, we solve the Einstein equation for the fluid of winding strings to obtain the geometry of the star of winding strings.
 In Sec.~\ref{sec:Limits}, we consider two special cases of the high temperature limit and low temperature limit.
+In Sec.~\ref{sec:Buchdahl}, we discuss why our solution can violate the Buchdahl inequality in the low temperature limit.
 In Sec.~\ref{sec:Higher}, we show the results for higher dimensions.
 Sec.~\ref{sec:Conclusion} is devoted for the conclusion and discussions.